arvinloh/mywebsite/README.md

 # Website

-This website is built using [Docusaurus 2](https://docusaurus.io/), a modern static website generator.
-I have yet to upgrade the code to Docusaurus 3, which is a more optimised docusaurus version.
+I have yet to optimised my website.

 ### Installation